Topological data analysis of vortices in the magnetically-induced current density in LiH molecule: Conclusions

 We presented the application of this protocol to the current density induced in LiH molecule by a magnetic field perpendicular to the chemical bond.
 It exhibits only two vortices (one axial and one toroidal), yet, it allows us to make a few observations on the pros and cons of our strategy.

 Its main strength is the use of TDA.
 We demonstrated which TDA abstractions can extract vortices whose centers are straight lines (AV) or closed loops (TV).
 The extension of the TDA protocol to describe vortices in MICD of more complex systems remains to be verified; it may involve other scalar functions better suited to track vortex centers irrespective of their types.
 The ability of TDA to describe data features at various scales \cite{edelsbrunner09} is another factor promising for complex systems, which may exhibit many vortices of varying strengths and spatial distributions.
-Note, also, that TDA does not involve any empirical parameters, such as the one introduced initially in the definition of the $\Omega$ index.\cite{liu-scpma-59-684711-2016}
+Due to the combinatorial nature of TDA algorithms, our approach is efficient, consistent and multi-scale (i.e. in terms of the importance of the critical points).
+Also, in contrast to numerical schemes currently applied to analyze magnetically-induced currents (often based on Runge-Kutta methods),\cite{lazzeretti-pnmrs-36-1-2000} TDA is free from numerical instabilities given its combinatorial nature.